 There are three key reasons why a personal injury case may take a long time:

 Determining liability for an accident or injury often rests on whether someone was careless or negligent.
 If liability is difficult to prove, it is unlikely that the defendant’s insurer will make a reasonable settlement offer.
-Your lawyer will be able to advocate how to proceed if this is the case.
+Your lawyer will be able to advocate how to proceed if this is the case and your lawsuit has been filed before the statute of limitations for personal injury cases has passed.

 Insurers will not pay out large settlements until they have done their due diligence, which means investigating every facet of the liability and damages regarding the case.